Hi – I’m Reed Garrett and welcome to my blog on living with diabetes – since Jan 9, 1963.

-- As for family, mine hit the type 1 lottery.
+As for family, mine hit the diabetes lottery.
 Our son was diagnosed at age 16.
-Two of my wife’s sisters were diagnosed at ages six and twelve.
-Katie has three children, two of whom were diagnosed, one at eighteen months and the other at the age of six.
-Kelly died of diabetes complications at 35.
-My sister, Jennifer, has identical twin boys and one was diagnosed at age 14.
-Finally, my sister’s oldest son’s wife, Kimmy, was diagnosed at age 23.
-I don’t know about you, but for me eight is enough!
+Two of my wife’s sisters were diagnosed at ages 6 and 12.
+Katie has three children, two of which were diagnosed at 18 months and age 6.
+Kelly – who this site is dedicated to – died of diabetes complications at 35.
+My sister, Jennifer, has identical twin boys and one, Alec, was diagnosed at age 14.
+Finally, my sister’s oldest son’s wife, Kimmie, was diagnosed at age 23.
+I don’t know about you, but for me, eight is enough!

-An important part of my learning is that diabetes is unique and requires a relationship between a patient and a medical professional, to develop a personalized treatment plan.
+An important part of my learning is that diabetes is unique and requires a relationship between a patient and medical professional to develop a personalized treatment plan.
 One size doesn’t fit all and nothing on this site should be construed as medical advice.

-Here’s to living well with type 1 … Read On!
+Here’s to living well with diabetes … Read on!

 In case you want to know more about me …